DJDanl/cpp-docs.pt-br/docs/mfc/deprecated-ansi-apis.md

 ## <a name="clinkctrl-class"></a>Classe CLinkCtrl

-A classe inteira foi preterida.
+A classe inteira é preterida.

 ## <a name="clistctrl-class"></a>Classe CListCtrl